AnkitaMalik22/questdb.io/docs/reference/operators/regex.md

 ## regexp_replace

-`regexp_replace ( value1, text , value2 )` - provides substitution of new text for substrings that match regular expression patterns.
+`regexp_replace ( value1, text , value2 )` - provides substitution of new text for substrings that match regular expression patterns.We use Java regex syntax here.

 **Arguments:**